CarlosHL/Assignment2/README.md

 Introduction to Artificial Intelligence, University of Colorado Boulder

-The program receives as a parameter the map and the heuristic (mas for Manhattan, short for Diagonal Shortcut).
+The program receives as a parameter the map and the heuristic (man for Manhattan, short for Diagonal Shortcut).
 To run the program:
     Manhattan: python Assignment2.py World1.txt man
     Diagonal Shortcut: python Assignment2.py World1.txt short